dat-ecosystem-archive/anacapa-container/readme.md

 The following guide shows how to download and run the Anacapa toolkit and process a small test dataset.
 To ensure reproducibility we recommend verifying the test dataset matches the included expected output data from our verified runs.
 Once you complete these steps you may continue on to load your own data for custom analysis.

 ### Linux Instructions

+For Mac/Windows instructions, first see the Vagrant section below.

 We recommend using Linux to run Anacapa Container, as running it on Windows or Mac involves virtualization which imposes performance and resource limitations, potentially making analysis slower depending on the size of your data.